Online Gambling Regulations In New Zealand

 The New Zealand government regulates gambling activities in the country.
 When the Gambling Act of 2003 was passed, online gambling became legal for NZ residents over the age of 18.
 The catch was to play at casinos located overseas.

-Players in the country may enjoy their favourite games online at any overseas-based casino that accepts Kiwi players.
-Keep in mind that no casino has physical operations in New Zealand.
-Kiwi players may play poker and participate in sports betting online without worrying about going against the Gambling Act.
+Players in the country may enjoy their favourite casino games online at any overseas-based casino that accepts Kiwi players.
+Kiwis may play poker and participate in sports betting online without worrying about going against the Gambling Act.

-This is because these games are part of online gambling.
+This is because these games are not considered part of online gambling.
 Note that players don’t have to include earnings from gambling when compiling their income tax reports at the end of the year.

 A Brief History of Gambling in New Zealand